 Her aunt, Marjorie Franklin Shumaker, was born on Tuesday, May 2nd, 1911, she lived to be 91.

-Owns a chocolate Labradoodle named Djinn-Djinn (The dog is named after Jeannie's dog on "I Dream of Jeannie" (1965)).
+Owned a chocolate Labradoodle named Djinn-Djinn who passed away August 25, 2016 (The dog is named after Jeannie's dog on "I Dream of Jeannie" (1965)).

 Portrayed by Paris Hilton on "American Dreams" (2002).